 The hydrological variations of peatlands are assessed using the water table depth (WTD).
 Perched water tables within peatlands are unusual (Shi et al., 2015).
-Therefore the multi-layer hydrological scheme (De Rosnay, 1999), developped for standard soils, is not necessarily well adapted for the simulation of peatland hydrology.
-We thus diagnose the simulated peatland water table as in a bucket system as a function of the total amount of soil water in the peat column.
+Therefore the multi-layer hydrological scheme (De Rosnay, 1999), developed for standard soils, is not necessarily well adapted for the simulation of peatland hydrology.
+We thus diagnose the simulated peatland water table as a function of the total amount of soil water in the peat column, in analogy to a bucket model.

 The amount of water evaporated depends on the water availability of the soil.
 The evaporation E is limited by a set of factors β , such as the evaporation capacity of the soil β{evap} , its transpiration capacity $\beta{transpir}$, and its interception capacity β{inter} , as shown in Eq (2) (Budyko, 1961; Farquhar et al., 1980; Ball et al., 1987).
 The parameters $\beta{transpir}$ and β{inter} are calculated for each PFT.
-However, the evaporation capacity β{evap} is calculated only in function of the grid cell.
+However, there is a unique value for the evaporation capacity β{evap} in each grid cell.

-$$E = \beta E{pot} \tag{2}$$
+$$E = \beta E{not} \tag{2}$$

-$$\beta = \beta{evap} + \beta{transpir} + \beta{inter} \tag{3}$$ air humidity at 2 m high above the surface per grid cell, taking into account the water balance of peatland as well as other PFTs.
+$$\beta = \beta{evap} + \beta{transpir} + \beta{inter} \tag{3}$$

+Peatland soils are flooded for part of the year, which leads to a vegetation saturated with water during this time.
+In that case, the relative humidity of the air at the surface of the soil is close to saturation.
+The calculation of evaporation is defined with the air humidity at 2 m high above the surface per grid cell, taking into account the water balance of peatland as well as other PFTs.
 This unique, grid-cell average air humidity is typically lower than the air humidity at the surface of flooded areas.
 To address this problem, we add a resistance to evaporation β{evap} to further limit the evaporation at the soil surface of peatlands.
 This parameter is applied for all PFTs.
 In order not to affect other soils, this resistance is applied to the calculation of evaporation once separated by soil column.